A Bible Study by Jack Kelley

 Now we’ll look at that other popular phrase, “No one knows the day or the hour”.

+Let’s back up a few verses to make sure we have the proper context here.
 After the Great Tribulation ends (Matt.
 24:29) there will be various signs in the heavens.
 The sun and moon will go dark and the stars will fall from the sky.
 Then the sign of the Son of Man will appear and all the nations will mourn.
-After that they’ll see Him coming in the clouds with power and great glory, having gathered His elect from all over Heaven to join Him (Matt.
-24:30-31).
-This is confirmed in both Rev. 18:14 and Rev. 19: 11-14.
-From both the context and the passage itself it’s clear that the Lord was referring to the day and hour of the 2nd Coming, when He’ll be coming with us not for us.
+After that they’ll see Him coming in the clouds with power and great glory (Matt.
+24:30).
+From both the context and the passage itself it’s clear that the day and hour the Lord was referring to in Matt.
+24:36-37 is the 2nd Coming .

 “Therefore keep watch, because you do not know on what day your Lord will come.
 But understand this: If the owner of the house had known at what time of night the thief was coming, he would have kept watch and would not have let his house be broken into.
 So you also must be ready, because the Son of Man will come at an hour when you do not expect him.”
 (Matt.
 24:42-44)